anthonylangsworth/OrderBot/README.md

 ## Sample Suggestions

+(The structure is still a work in progress.)

 > ---------------------------------------------------------------------------------------------------------------------------------
 > ***Pro-The Dark Wheel** support required* - Work for EDA in these systems.
 > E.g. Missions/PAX, cartographic data, bounties, and profitable trade to *The Dark Wheel* controlled stations.